 I love decorating my home.
 Heck, I pin way too much home decor to Pinterest but the cost can get out of hand fast!
 So I've taken to making as much of my home decor by hand as I can.

-With 5 kids storage is big in my house but looking for cute baskets on Amazon you find the can cost $20 or more.
+With 4 kids storage is big in my house but looking for cute baskets on Amazon you find they can cost $20 or more.

 Next, I started to make my own fridge magnets.
-I will say I can get carried away here and sometimes it's not all cost effective but the memories with the kids mean more then anything store bought.
+I will say I can get carried away here and sometimes it's not all cost-effective but the memories with the kids mean more than anything store-bought.

 We also take full advantage of the holidays and make holiday decorations.

 Related: Best Free Camping Sites in the USA